 - 400ml water (1 and 2/3 of a cup)

 - 400ml sugar (1 and 2/3 of a cup)

 - zest of 1 orange

 - 1 cinnamon stick (optional)

 - Unwrap the phyllo dough from the plastic sleeve; place the sheets on a large surface and leave at room temperature for 20 minutes, in order to dry well.
-Alternatively, spread a few on a large baking tray and bake at 100C, until dry; repeat with the rest.
+Alternatively, spread a few on a large baking tray and bake at 100C/200F, until dry; repeat with the rest.

 - To prepare this Greek orange cake, start first by preparing the syrup.
 Pour into a pot the water, the sugar, the orange zest and a cinammon stick and bring to the boil.
 Simmer for 5-10 minutes, until the sugar is dissolved and the syrup has thickened.
-Leave aside to cool.
+Set aside to cool.

 - To finish the orange cake, ladle slowly the cold syrup over the hot cake.
 Allow each ladle of syrup to be absorbed, before ladling again.

 - Allow time for the syrup to be absorbed and put in the refrigerator.
 Greek orange cake is ideally served cold, not hot, so that it does not crumble.
 Enjoy with a big spoonful of ice cream!